-Non-uniform loss of spinal motion (dysmetria)
+Nonuniform loss of spinal motion (dysmetria)

-Non-uniform loss of motion of the spine in one of the three principle planes is sometimes caused by muscle spasm or guarding.
-To qualify as true non-uniform loss of motion, the finding must be reproducible and consistent and the medical assessor must be convinced that the worker is co-operative and giving full effort.
+Nonuniform loss of motion of the spine in one of the three principle planes is sometimes caused by muscle spasm or guarding.
+To qualify as true nonuniform loss of motion, the finding must be reproducible and consistent and the assessor must be convinced that the individual is co-operative and giving full effort.